 Football Aerodynamics Simulation

-After complaints from different outfield players and goalkeepers about the official match ball of the 2002 FIFA World Cup, the ball was redesigned for the 2006 FIFA World Cup.
+Following complaints from different outfield players and goalkeepers about the official match ball of the 2002 FIFA World Cup, the ball was redesigned for the 2006 FIFA World Cup.

-The match ball of the 2006 FIFA World Cup differs from previous balls in having just 14 curved panels, rather than the 32 pentagonal and hexagonal patches that have been standard since early 1970s.
-These patches do have a significant impact on the flow field around the ball and therefore show a different flight characteristic.
+The match ball of the 2006 FIFA World Cup differs from previous balls in having just 14 curved panels, rather than the 32 pentagonal and hexagonal patches that have been standard since the early 1970s.
+These patches do have a significant impact on the flow field around the ball and therefore result in a different flight characteristic.
 The effect of the panels on the flow field can be visualized and investigated using fluid flow simulation.

 The figure above shows some isosurfaces of the turbulent kinetic energy behind the ball.
 The figure below shows the turbulent kinetic energy on the surface of the ball, where one can clearly see the effect of the panel layout on the turbulent structures in the flow field around the ball.

-A team of researchers, led by Dr. Matt Carre at the Department of Mechanical Engineering at the University of Sheffield, used simulation to investigate the flow around footballs with different panel design including the ball that was used in the 2006 World Cup.
-They were able to show that the drag of non-spinning soccer balls has fallen by as much as 30% over the last 36 years.
+A team of researchers, led by Dr. Matt Carre at the Department of Mechanical Engineering at the University of Sheffield, used simulation to investigate the flow around footballs with different panel designs, including the ball that was used in the 2006 World Cup.
+They were able to demonstrate that the drag of non-spinning soccer balls has fallen by as much as 30% over the last 36 years.